 During the supplier day Anders Lundgren also presented LKAB Minerals annual supplier recognition to a company that had become a leader in sustainable development.

-"Recognition and networking are important parts of forming strong partnerships, we are also grateful for the good support and cooperation we have had with the Swedish Embassy in Beijing, which has helped us to further progress our sustainable sourcing initiatives by lending their expertise and signalling the importance on a political and governmental level" Anders Lundgren continued to say.
+“Recognition and networking are important parts of forming strong partnerships.
+We are also grateful for the good support and cooperation we have had with the Swedish Embassy in Beijing.
+The embassy helped us to further progress our sustainable sourcing initiatives.
+They did this by lending their expertise and signalling the importance on a political and governmental level” Anders Lundgren continued to say.

-Mrs. Lotta Liljelund, Counsellor and Head of the CSR Center of the Swedish Embassy in Bejing held a key note speech sharing her view on important topics and how to support suppliers on the environmental challenges they are facing.
-"Combatting air pollution is addressed as a major task for the political leadership" Mrs Liljelund said and continued "It is not about being either sustainable or profitable.
-Experience shows that sustainability is indeed a way to strengthen competitiveness, both for a country as a whole as well as for individual companies.
-Responsible business is good business".
+Mrs. Lotta Liljelund, Counsellor and Head of the CSR Center of the Swedish Embassy in Bejing held a key note speech.
+She shared her view on important topics and how to support suppliers on the environmental challenges they are facing.
+“Combatting air pollution is addressed as a major task for the political leadership” Mrs Liljelund said.
+She continued “It is not about being either sustainable or profitable.
+Experience shows that sustainability is indeed a way to strengthen competitiveness.
+This applies both to a country as a whole as well as to individual companies.
+Responsible business is good business”.

-"We only work with the suppliers that meet our criteria and are showing commitment to developing improvement areas.
-We cannot reach all our targets and improvement efforts right away, but we do believe that if we put our hands together we could create a better tomorrow", Anders concluded.
+“We only work with the suppliers that meet our criteria and are showing commitment to developing improvement areas.
+We cannot reach all our targets and improvement efforts right away.
+However, we do believe that if we put our hands together we could create a better tomorrow”, Anders concluded.